ibexa/documentation-developer/docs/content_management/locations.md

 All Locations and content items are visible by default.
 If a Location is made invisible manually, its status is set to Hidden.
-All Locations under it will change status to Hidden by superior.
+All Locations under it change status to Hidden by superior.
 A content item is Hidden by superior only in Locations in which it has a parent Location with the Hidden status.

 In the following example, the **Content item 1** is Hidden by superior in the **Location A** while still visible in the **Location B**.